KIT Career ServiceStudentsScholarshipsDeutschlandstipendium

 Application process

-Applications are only possible within the application period - the next one is expected to be in April 2026
+Applications are only possible within the application period.

 How you can apply for the Deutschlandstipendium and which criteria can help you gain more points is explained in a brief video - please activate the caption in English: